-General Land Use Land Use Category Specific Land Uses Pipelines and Transmission Lines Recreation, Open Space Transportation facilities primarily engaged in the pipeline transportation of crude petroleum; refined products of petroleum; or the pipeline transmission of other commodities; includes pipeline surface and terminal facilities, including pump stations, bulk stations, and surge and storage tanks.
+General Land Use Land Use Category Specific Land Uses Pipelines and Transmission Lines (Open Space restricted to existing only) Recreation, Open Space Transportation facilities primarily engaged in the pipeline transportation of crude petroleum; refined products of petroleum; or the pipeline transmission of other commodities; includes pipeline surface and terminal facilities, including pump stations, bulk stations, and surge and storage tanks.
 Power transmission includes facilities for the transmission of electrical energy for sale, including transmission lines for a public utility company; includes telephone, telegraph, cable television and other communications transmission facilities utilizing direct physical conduits.
 Public Assembly and Entertainment Recreation Facilities for public assembly and group entertainment such as: public and semi- public auditoriums; exhibition and convention halls; civic theaters, meeting halls and facilities for "live" theatrical presentations or concerts by bands and orchestras; motion picture theaters; amphitheaters; meeting halls for rent and similar public assembly uses.
+Public Utility Facilities (restricted to existing only) Recreation, Open Space A company [facility] regulated by the California Public Utilities Commission.
 Residential Accessory Use Recreation, Open Space Includes any use that is customarily part of a residence and is clearly incidental and secondary to a residence and does not change the character of the residential use; includes the storage of vehicles and other personal property, and accessory structures including swimming pools, workshops, studios, greenhouses, garages, and guesthouses (without cooking or kitchen facilities).
 Temporary Events Recreation, Open Space Any use of a structure or land for an event for a limited period of time where the site is not to be permanently altered by grading or construction of accessory facilities.
 Events include but are not limited to art shows, rodeos, religious revivals, tent camps, outdoor festivals and concerts.
-Water Wells and Impoundments Recreation, Open Space Water extraction uses or structures for small scale domestic or agricultural use including wells, ponds, water tanks and distribution facilities.
+Water Wells and Impoundments (Open Space restricted to existing only) Recreation, Open Space Water extraction uses or structures for small scale domestic or agricultural use including wells, ponds, water tanks and distribution facilities.